Fiserv/banking-hub/docs/products.md

 -	360° view of customers across channels
 -	Customizable and highly scalable
 -	Can be run on premise or in a hosted environment
 -	Supports real-time account processing, merger and acquisition strategies and disparate system integration

+### Precision®
+An integrated, end-to-end platform featuring ease of implementation and use out of the box.
+-	Ideal for community financial institutions
+-	Can be run on premise or in a hosted environment
+-	Supports retail and small business banking
+-	Flexible technology, including a relational database

-### DNA®
+### DNA® (test environment coming soon)
 A flexible, real-time platform that supports institutions of all sizes, including those with >$50 billion in assets.
 -	Serves financial institutions, challenger institutions and credit unions
 -	Open architecture supports easy integration with Fiserv and third-party solutions